You're the Worst

 You're the Worst is an American comedy-drama television series created by Stephen Falk.
 Originally broadcast by FX, the series moved to its sister channel FXX beginning with the second season.
 The series follows Jimmy (Chris Geere), a self-involved writer, and Gretchen (Aya Cash), a self-destructive PR executive, as they attempt a relationship, along with their friends Edgar (Desmin Borges) and Lindsay (Kether Donohue).
 The series premiered on July 17, 2014.

 In September 2014, FX renewed the show for a thirteen-episode second season, which premiered September 9, 2015 on FXX.
-The second season shifted its focus towards clinical depression and its effect on modern relationships, ultimately becoming the theme of the series.
+The second season shifted its focus towards clinical depression and its effect on modern relationships.
 In September 2016, FX renewed the series for a fourth season, which premiered on September 6, 2017.
 In November 2017, FX renewed the series for a fifth and final season which premiered on January 9, 2019.
 The final episode aired on April 3, 2019.